TimesysGit/vigiles-buildroot/Readme.md

 >Dashboard settings.

-By default your manifest will be uploaded to your "Private Workspace" Product on the Vigiles Dashboard.
+By default your SBOM will be uploaded to your "Private Workspace" Product on the Vigiles Dashboard.
 This can be changed by downloading the "Dashboard Config" for an alternative Product and/or Folder.